 - increasing self-esteem (if that is an issue)

 If a person has low testosterone levels, they can discuss treatments and any potential side effects with a doctor.
 The doctor may prescribe testosterone for people to take by mouth, through the nose, or under the skin.

 If the above suggestions are not effective and a person is not able to get or keep satisfactory erections, they can talk to a doctor.

 In some cases, erectile dysfunction can be a symptom of an underlying health condition, such as heart disease or diabetes.

-Seeking treatment may also help prevent potential complications of erectile dysfunction, such as:
+Seeking treatment may also help prevent potential complications of erectile dysfunction,

 - an unfulfilling sex life